 I regularly play the horses, mainly thoroughbred races.
 I prefer watching simulcasts from the NYRA racetracks and Tampa Bay Downs.
 I stink at harness racing.
 Don’t ask me to handicap horses from Northfield or Hoosier Park!
 I have been handicapping regularly since January 2016, but I have been a fan of horse racing since 1985.
 Everyday, I learn something new, and I want to share what I have learned to interested players.
 I have no secret formula for successful playing, but I do expect those learning to invest weeks in learning how to read the Daily Racing Forms, recognising pedigree, and implementing money management.
+If I can describe my style, it is trying to avoid playing favorites (aka “the chalk”) and instead find very active longshots and value plays that actually have a fighting chance to win a race.
 My favorite horse is Mind Your Biscuits.

 The rest of my time is spent surfing the web and listening to 80s Synthpop, early Gothic and British New Wave.
 A sampling of what I listen to: Bow Wow Wow, Slow Children, Daft Punk, Depeche Mode, Siouxsie and the Banshees, Secret Chiefs 3, Adult.,Fad Gadget, Felix Da Housecat, and the early synth works of Kitaro.

-Finally, I’ve been married to the Rev Wayne Rutz since 2003.
-(Yes, I’m really a pastor’s wife– but don’t let that fool you!)
-Some of his nicknames I used in reference online are “Preggie,” “The Prediger” and “Mr Theologian.”
-Most of the time, it’s Preggie.
-Preggie is 37+ years older than me, which means I’m in an age-gap/May-December marriage.
-He has been my biggest support and blessing.
+Finally, I was married to the Rev Wayne Rutz until his death in August 2017.
+Some of his nicknames I used in reference online were “Preggie,” “The Prediger” and “Mr Theologian.”
+Most of the time, it was Preggie.
+Preggie was 37+ years older than me, which means I was in an age-gap/May-December marriage.
+He has been my biggest supporter and blessing and I miss him very much.

 This page uses mostly British spelling conventions.
 The date format is DAY-MONTH-YEAR.